yoanhuke/laravel-n8n/readme.md

 If you encounter any issues or have questions:

-* Open an issue on the GitHub repository
+* Open an issue in the GitHub repository
 * Use Discussions for non-bug topics or feature proposals
 * Pull requests are always welcome for fixes and improvements *